 Calif.
-Man Allegedly Murders Wealthy Male Lover — and Then Covers It Up with His Pregnant Girlfriend
+Man Allegedly Murders Wealthy Male Lover for His Millions — Then Covers It Up with His Pregnant Girlfriend

 Stevens, Merendino’s cousin, says she saw him about a month before his death, at his apartment in Houston.
 “He was talking about spending time in Mexico, but he never mentioned anyone specifically,” she recalls.
 “He was very happy.”

-A naturally outgoing person, Merendino “loved people” and previously owned a jewelry store in Texas, in his 20s, Stevens says.
+A naturally outgoing person and an only child, Merendino “loved people” and previously owned a jewelry store in Texas, in his 20s, Stevens says.
 He inherited his wealth from his parents, both of whom worked for ExxonMobil.

 “I have always known him to be a very giving person,” Stevens says.
 He “was an excellent pianist,” she says.
 “He played almost anything you asked him.”